Gogoreds/JENSENfy-frontend2.0/README.md

 <img src="https://iili.io/64LDl9.png" alt="Dashboard" >

-The purpose of this project is to develope and deploy a music web application in which users are able to search for their favorite music, singer, band or genre and listen to them along with the specific lyrics.
+The purpose of this project is to develope and deploy a web application in which users are able to review their Spotify profile and get a personalized playlist based on their listening habits.
+The application is built using the Spotify API and the Spotify Web API.
+The application is built using the MERN stack.

-Here's why:

-- Noone likes to listen to music in one tab and look up the lyrics on the other; Unfortunately we dont live in a perfect world and many worldwide famous applications make you do that, still, in 2022, yes I'm looking at you Spotify! 😉
-- Calling several APIs using a single server is something that we as a group have never done before and thought it'd be cool to do so.
+Here's a list of the main features:

+- You can log in with your Spotify account
+- You can see your top artists and tracks
+- You can see your recently played tracks
-- You should implement DRY principles to the rest of your life
+- You can see your top genres
+- You can see your top tracks and artists for a specific time range

 Of course, no application is perfect, but this one is; At least we did our best!😅